Sannora/Ecommerce-webpage-challenge/README.md

 # Ecommerce-webpage-challenge
-Website challenge that I've completed using HTML, CSS and JavaScript that simulates a e-commerce page of a product which user can view the product in lightbox and switch images through the image gallery.
+Website challenge that I've completed using HTML, CSS and JavaScript that simulates an e-commerce page of a product which user can view the product in lightbox and switch images through the image gallery.
 Webpage also simulates a simple cart and in-cart system which user can add items to cart and remove from it.
 Link: https://quiet-parfait-70b9c6.netlify.app/

 Here are some screenshots: